-Conversely, the Foundation pays amounts to the National Organization for chapter dues, insurance, and other miscellaneous ancillary expenses that Make-A-Wish Foundation of America pays on behalf of the Foundation and for services provided by the National Organization.
-Amounts totaling \$443,308 were paid from the Foundation to the National Organization during the year ended August 31, 2019.
+Conversely, the Foundation pays amounts to the National Organization for annual dues, insurance, and other miscellaneous ancillary expenses that Make-A-Wish Foundation of America pays on behalf of the Foundation and for services provided to the Foundation by the National Organization.
+Amounts totaling \$329,718 were paid from the Foundation to the National Organization during the year ended August 31, 2019.

 Chapters who assist with the organization and granting of wishes from other chapters are paid a "fee for service" called the wish assist fee.
 Under this program, the originating chapter agrees to pay a fee to the chapter of the wish destination to assist with any planning, booking, and facilitating of the wish for the home chapter.
-Under this program, the Foundation received \$158,587 for the year ended August 31, 2019 which is recorded in the accompanying statement of activities as other income.
+Under this program, the Foundation received \$9,925 for the year ended August 31, 2019, which is recorded in the accompanying statement of activities as other income.

-Amounts due from and to related entities are as follows at August 31, 2019:
+Amounts due from and to related entities are as follows:

-Due from National Organization \$ 406,215

-Due from Other Chapters 394,896

-Total Due from Related Entities \$ 801,111

-Due to National Organization \$ 15,020

-Due to Other Chapters 14,209

-Total Due to Related Entities \$ 29,229
+Balance - August 31, 2019 Due from National Organization Due from Other Chapters \$ 87,798 4,213 Total Due from Related Entities \$ 92,011 Due to National Organization Due to Other Chapters \$ 9,428 19,386 Total Due to Related Entities \$ 28,814

 Amounts due from the National Organization represent contributions remitted to the National Organization that are identified for the Foundation's use but were not yet transferred to the Foundation as of year-end.
 Amounts due from other chapters represent amounts paid in assisting other chapters with their wish granting.
 Amounts due to other chapters represent amounts owed to other chapters who have assisted in the granting of wishes for the Foundation.
+Amounts due to the National Organization generally represent unpaid chapter dues and services.

-During 2019, the Foundation received contributions, both cash and in-kind, from board members totaling \$188,198.
-In 2019, amounts due from board members totaled \$15,000, and are included in contributions receivable in the accompanying statement of financial position.
+During 2019, the Foundation received contributions, both cash and in-kind, from board members totaling \$267,125.